 Invasive exotic (nonnative) species are seriously threatening the integrity of south Florida's native communities.
 With exotic fishes devouring native fish species and melaleuca trees shading out indigenous plants, the Florida Everglades is suffering from a barrage of pressures brought on by nonnative species.
-Far from their native homelands, these invaders have a competitive advantage over native species.
+Far from their native homelands, these invaders have a competitive advantage over native species, often taking advantage of disturbed lands.
 Because nonnative species typically lack natural predators, they can outcompete native species.
 They can multiply unchecked, using up valuable resources such as sunlight, water, and nutrients.
 Native species suffer from this intense competition.

 In addition to the environmental havoc they wreak, invasive exotic species have major economic impacts.
 This economic effect is magnified in Florida where the climate and landscape are favorable to the establishment of invasives.
 Despite best efforts, many of these alien invaders are here to stay.
 Their spread, however, may be controlled by putting a stop to the release of non-native plants and animals into the wild and by aggressively managing species that are encroaching on natural areas.